ttcassid/ttcassid.github.io/_pages/about.md

 ---
 ###  Recent news
+- May 2023: Presenting at British Society for Immunology meeting

 - May 2023: Presenting at closing meeting for the Quantitative T-cell Immunology and Immunotherapy Network

 - April 2023: Presenting at Grinnell College Mathematics and Statistics Seminar